kyopark2014/iot-greengrass-with-lambda-component/cdk-lambda-component/README.md

-# Welcome to your CDK TypeScript project
+# CDK로 Greengrass에 Lambda component 배포

 This is a blank project for CDK development with TypeScript.